guyzmo/pybitbucket/README.rst

             'your_secret_password_here',
             'pybitbucket@mailinator.com'))

+If you have enabled `two-step verification <https://confluence.atlassian.com/bitbucket/two-step-verification-777023203.html>`_, then you will need to use an `app password <https://developer.atlassian.com/bitbucket/api/2/reference/meta/authentication#app-pw>`_ with the :code:`BasicAuthenticator`, not your regular user password.
 The :code:`OAuth2Authenticator` is intended as an example and superclass.
 It may work for some command-line clients.
 Other clients like web applications